 Poor gliding ability

-The Jones Universal was a strong contender and perhaps the best choice for experienced splitboarders who have developed confidence in their skinning skills.
-We tested the Universal Clip version but the Quick Tensions Tail Clip version would likely be the choice for folks with Jones splitboards that have the tail notch designed for these skins.
-The Jones Universal nylon/mohair mix performance extremely well and was an excellent compromise between grip and glide.
-The Jones Universal skins were the only ones in our review that required the user to attach the tail clip.
+The Jones Nomad was a strong contender and perhaps the best choice for experienced splitboarders who have developed confidence in their skinning skills.
+We tested the Clip version but the Quick Tensions Tail Clip version would likely be the choice for folks with Jones splitboards that have the tail notch designed for these skins.
+The Jones Nomad nylon/mohair mix performance extremely well and was an excellent compromise between grip and glide.
+The Jones Nomad skins were the only ones in our review that required the user to attach the tail clip.
 This process involves rivets, a nail, and the final product might look a bit amateur depending on your level of crafting skill.